Rear-end Collisions Attorneys in Boston

-The Boston car accident attorneys at the Law Offices of Jeffrey S. Glassman are dedicated to helping accident victims recover losses through personal injury and wrongful death litigation.
+The Boston car accident attorneys at the Jeffrey Glassman Injury Lawyers are dedicated to helping accident victims recover losses through personal injury and wrongful death litigation.
 Rear-end collisions are often derided as whiplash claims.
 The fact of the matter is that they can lead to very serious, debilitating injuries.

 With many types of accidents, a driver has some warning, and may even be able to take evasive action to avoid some of a collision's blunt force.
 With a rear-end collision, a vehicle's occupants typically have no such warning.
 Common causes of rear-end crashes in Massachusetts include: